-Please make sure that you are available to take the call from the doctor/nurse.
+If a call is arranged please make sure that you are available to take the call.
 If they are unable to get through to you more than once, a failed encounter note will be recorded on your journal and no further attempt will be made.

 If a chaperone is required during a consultation or intimate examination this role is normally performed by a nurse or other suitably trained staff member.